libgamera/GAMERA/docs/radiation_modeling.md

 - For the IC process there are several ways to set up the radiation fields, including for SSC modelling or anisotropy, [see here](inverse_compton.md)

+- There are different hadronic interaction models that you can choose from.
+See [here](hadronic_models.md) how to do it!

 - If you have set up more than one IC target field, you can access the individual contributions to the resulting radiation spectrum via `fr.GetICSpectrum(field)`, where `field` is the index of the field (e.g. the for the first field you have set it is `field=0`, for the second `field=1` and so on).